SirMotte/FGU-Theme-Hearth/README.md

 - Dungeons & Dragons 4E - WIP
 - Pathfinder 1E - Basic
 - Pathfinder 2E - Basic
-- Other Rulesets might work to some degree, but expect oddities to occur.
+- Other Rulesets might work surprisingly well, please test this and possibly report your findings.

 **Full**
 I do my utmost to not only have everything this ruleset entails covered, I also have set out to make all available extensions adhere to my theme.

 **Basic**
 I try my best to have no game-breaking UI issues happening, other than that you must request eg. extension support specifically.

 **WIP**
 Work in Progress, so expect oddities to occur.